 User-Centered Design in Custom Enterprise Software

 Many companies now choose to develop enterprise software from scratch and tailor it to their unique business needs to achieve better operational efficiency and service quality.
-Yet, some companies fail to encourage their employees to fully learn and commit to the software, leading to a decrease in the ROI of custom software projects.
+Yet, some companies fail to encourage their employees to fully learn and commit to the software information, leading to a decrease in the ROI of custom software projects.
 According to the State of Digital Adoption Report from Userlane, in 2022, 96% of companies experienced issues with employee software adoption.

 At Itransition, we believe that following user-centered design (UCD) principles from the start of enterprise software development can help companies ensure high user adoption.
 This article covers the concept of user-centered design and highlights its advantages for custom enterprise software development offered by software development companies.